nutanix-japan/Karbon_Monitoring_Logging_Material/cleanup/cleanup.rst

 .. _cleanup:

-.. title:: Cleaning up your namespace and Istio installation
+.. title:: Cleaning up your namespace and Grafana installation

 --------
 Cleanup
 --------

-Cleanup port-forwarding for kiali and product-page(of your application).
+Cleanup port-forwarding for Prometheus and Grafana.
 Just `ctrl+c` the commands.

 If you have sent these commands to background, you can bring them to foreground by using